MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 ## Summary

-Before starting the [Environment Setup](./environment-setup.md) the following should be in place
+Continue with [Environment Setup](./environment-setup.md) one you gave ensured following is in place

 - Users should be created in the Microsoft Entra ID tenant

 - They should have licenses for the workshop assigned directly or inherited via a security group membership

-- Microsoft Entra ID Applications have been created that will be used for the custom connector and to assist with automated setup.
+- Microsoft Entra ID Application is created that is used for the custom connector and to assist with automated setup.

 - Setup variables are configured in SecureStore